 It can also increase your chances of having a stroke, heart failure, or heart attack.
 Some other immediate effects are headaches, irritability, and difficulty working and focusing.

-Do I have sleep apnea if I snore?
+Do I Have Sleep Apnea if I Snore?

 No, just because you snore does not mean you also have sleep apnea.
-Snoring is the sound that occurs when air flows past the tissues in your throat.
+Snoring is the sound that occurs when air flows passes the tissues in your throat.
 You can snore and not have sleep apnea.

 Weight can affect sleep apnea because extra weight, especially around the neck and throat, can make it harder to breathe while you sleep.
-This extra weight can block or narrow the airway, which can lead to or worsen sleep apnea.
+This can block or narrow the airway, which can lead to or worsen sleep apnea.

 Yes, a humidifier can help with sleep apnea.
 It adds moisture to the air, making breathing easier and reducing irritation in your throat and nasal passages.
-This can be especially helpful if dry air makes your symptoms worse.
+This can be helpful if dry air makes your symptoms worse.

-Get a Sleep Apnea Consultation Today
+Schedule a Consultation Today

-Treat obstructive sleep apnea in Lexington, KY, with Dr. Morgan Chambers today.
+Treat obstructive sleep apnea in Lexington, KY with Dr. Morgan Chambers today.
 Call 859-251-3809 to schedule a worry-free consultation at Complete Dentistry For All Ages.
 You can also schedule an appointment online.
+Please let us know if you have more questions about your treatment options when you call.